 Research contracts typically run over a number of years and recognition of revenue on same is necessarily subject to an amount of judgement and estimation uncertainty.
-In respect of research trials, the head of operations in conjunction with project managers, and with subsequent reviews by finance, CEO and clinical leadership, assess the probable recoverability of research contract costs incurred.
+In respect of research trials, the COO, head of clinical operations in conjunction with project managers, and with subsequent reviews by finance, CEO and clinical leadership, assess the probable recoverability of research contract costs incurred.
 The review of research trials is subject to judgement by project managers on the timing of forecast hours and direct costs.
 The forecasted hours and direct costs on a trial are subject to change from external factors such as, but not limited to, patient recruitment, protocol amendments, regulatory requirements, and resourcing at hospitals.
 In addition, if it is probable that total research contract costs will exceed total research contract revenue, the head of operations, financial controller, CEO and clinical leadership consider the value of such expected losses and recognise the provision under an onerous contract.
+For year-end review in 2023, the COO reviewed on behalf of CEO due to extended sick leave of CEO.

-Going concern
+Going Concern